PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     \frac {dT}{dz}_{average} = -1K/km

-Hence, the cloud top temperatures at 65km altitude would be 6K lower due to the average temperature gradient if they were at 71km, the cloud top temperatures at 73km would be 2K higher.
+The cloud top temperatures at 65km altitude would be 6K lower due to the average temperature gradient if they were at 71km, the cloud top temperatures at 73km would be 2K higher.

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step05/plots/cloudTopTemperatureCorrected_vs_RadianceFactorRatio.png
     :scale: 100%

-Except for a slight hint at a positive correlation, it is very very weak.
+Based on the values of the :ref:`Spearman ranked and Pearson correlation coefficients <correlationcoefficients>` there is no evidence for any correlation when looking at the problem in either of both ways presented above.

 .. _VMCStep06: